rogorido/sistercities/sistercities.md

 eudata$samecountry <- as.factor(eudata$samecountry)

 # we check whether both countries are in the EU and store the info
-# into a new column and then we convert the column to a factor
+# in a new column and then we convert the column into a factor
-# Note: you need at least dplyr version > 0.7 for this code!
+# Note: you need at least dplyr version > 0.7 for this code to work!
 eudata <- eudata %>% dplyr::mutate(typecountry = case_when(samecountry == "same" & eu == "EU" ~ "same",
                                              samecountry == "different" & eu == "EU" ~ "EU",
                                              samecountry == "different" & eu == "Non-EU" ~ "Non-EU"))